 I have posted time series data of two nights showing the vibrations.
 These were both pretty bad nights and hopefully helps illustrate the problem.

 I also provide some recordings of my living room floor when the vibration was pretty bad.
 It shows how the vibration occurs at frequencies as high as 1,800 hz.
-I was surprised that the vibrations occur at such high frequencies and at discrete frequencies, rather than over a range.
-This seems to indicate that the source is mechanical and in close proximity (I suspect utility piping).
+I was surprised that the vibrations occur at discrete frequencies, rather than over a range.
+This seems to indicate that the source is resonating.

 I've also listed a number of possible causes and things I've ruled out.